The original theatre started life in the 1870’s as a roller skating rink, where the owners erected a make-shift stage and renamed it The Rink Theatre.

 After being bought by Waveney District Council in 1985, 24 hours before a demolition deadline, set by EMI, the Marina underwent a huge renovation which included the reconstruction of the dressing room area and the construction of a new toilet block to serve the circle and bar areas.

-On October 1, 1988, almost four years after its closure, the Marina re-opened as

-    the new Civic Theatre and Cultural Centre in Lowestoft with a concert given by

-    1970’s rock and roll star Rick Wakeman.
-Following the first visit of the Moscow

-    City Ballet and Orchestra, the venue has hosted world-class opera and acts as

-    diverse as Chinese Acrobats to Ken Dodd and in 2005, the Marina became a

-    residence of the Royal Philharmonic Orchestra – one of only two venues outside

-    London to be granted such a prestigious honour.

-    In 2011, the Theatre again faced an uncertain future but was saved due to the

-    formation of the new Marina Theatre Trust.
-A number of highly experienced people

-    from both the local community and theatre industry were recruited and have

-    worked in a united attempt to ensure the theatre’s future success.
-Early in 2012

-    the Trust announced ambitious plans to extend the theatre’s public areas to

-    include the creation of a ground floor Café Bar, new office facilities and

-    improvements to the venues loading area.
-Following an enormous fundraising

-    effort were officially opened in September.
+On October 1, 1988, almost four years after its closure, the Marina re-opened as the new Civic Theatre and Cultural Centre in Lowestoft with a concert given by 1970’s rock and roll star Rick Wakeman.
+Following the first visit of the Moscow City Ballet and Orchestra, the venue has hosted world-class opera and acts as diverse as Chinese Acrobats to Ken Dodd and in 2005, the Marina became a residence of the Royal Philharmonic Orchestra – one of only two venues outside London to be granted such a prestigious honour.

+In 2011, the Theatre again faced an uncertain future but was saved due to the formation of the new Marina Theatre Trust.
+A number of highly experienced people from both the local community and theatre industry were recruited and have worked in a united attempt to ensure the theatre’s future success.
+Early in 2012 the Trust announced ambitious plans to extend the theatre’s public areas to include the creation of a ground floor Café Bar, new office facilities and improvements to the venues loading area.
+Following an enormous fundraising effort these were officially opened in September 2012.